0xethll/zama-starter/README.md

 # Zama Starter - A Practical FHE DApp

 This project demonstrates practical implementation of Confidential USD operations using Zama's Fully Homomorphic Encryption (FHE) technology.
-Building upon the OpenZeppelin Confidential Contracts v0.1.0 framework, it provides a seamless bridge between traditional ERC20 tokens and their confidential counterparts.
+Building upon the OpenZeppelin ERC7984 Contracts, it provides a seamless bridge between traditional ERC20 tokens and their confidential counterparts.

 ## Live Demo